postmanlabs/labs-docs/src/pages/docs/postman-pro/managing-pro/billing.md

 To find information on team management, see [Managing your team](/docs/postman-pro/managing-pro/managing-your-team/).

-Learn more about the bill team role, see [Roles and Permissions](/docs/postman-pro/managing-pro/roles-and-permissions/).
+Learn more about the billing team role, see [Roles and Permissions](/docs/postman-pro/managing-pro/roles-and-permissions/).